IBM-Automation-SPGI/mq-pot/Lab_3new/Readme.md

 [Return to MQ lab page](../index.md)

 ## Appendix A

 Perform health-check on Uniform Cluster using MQExplorer

-1. Open a new terminal window.

- Enter the following command to start MQ Explorer making sure to use the correct case:
+1. Open a new terminal window.Enter the following command to start MQ Explorer making sure to use the correct case:

 	```
 	MQExplorer